zerebos/Trilium-MarkdownPreview/README.md

 # Trilium-MarkdownPreview
 A widget for trilium notes for live previewing markdown files with support for anchors, images, and sync scroll.

+## Why?
+I know Trilium isn't a markdown editor, but I still use markdown for other things like my GitHub READMEs and I like storing everything in one place--Trilium.
+The only problem was, I couldn't preview my markdown files, and that's super helpful to have before I go pushing a commit.
+After looking, I couldn't find an existing widget for it, so I decided to make my own.

 ## Preview
 <!-- https://raw.githubusercontent.com/rauenzi/Trilium-MarkdownPreview/blob/main/LICENSE -->
 ![Banner](https://github.com/rauenzi/Trilium-MarkdownPreview/assets/6865942/93194c61-eee3-49fd-8ed8-970f1476539c)